junbolian/HEOA/README.md

-# HEOA
+# Human Evolutionary Optimization Algorithm (HEOA)

-The source codes of human evolutionary optimization algorithm (HEOA) Click on master in branches, the HEOA source codes file is the source code, just run main.m on MATLAB.
+This repository contains the source code for the Human Evolutionary Optimization Algorithm (HEOA).
+To access the source code, navigate to the "master" branch.
+The core file is `main.m`, which can be run directly in MATLAB.